jsdotlua/react-lua/docs/migrating-from-legacy/adopt-new-features.md

 *Under construction 🔨*

-## Roact-Only Features
+## Lua-Only Features

 In addition to the new features provided by aligning with React JS 17, a few new features have been added to extend and improve support for legacy Roact features.

-### useBinding Hook
+### `useBinding` Hook

 Legacy Roact introduces a concept called "bindings", a shorthand for the concept of "unidirectional data bindings."
 You can learn more about bindings in the [legacy Roact documentation](https://roblox.github.io/roact/advanced/bindings-and-refs/#bindings).

 The legacy version of bindings were created similarly to refs, using a `createBinding` method that would be called in the `init` method of a class component.
 So how do we use bindings with function components?

-Roact 17 introduces, alongside the core hooks from React JS 17, an additional `useBinding` hook to address this case.
+React Lua introduces, alongside the core hooks from React JS 17, an additional `useBinding` hook to address this case.
 You can use it much like a `useState` hook, except it will follow binding semantics: instead of triggering component re-renders, binding updates will directly update subscribed values.

 ```lua
 local React = require(Packages.React)